AdobeDocs/campaign.en/help/v8/audiences/quarantines.md

 >
 >End of Year 2: ((1.22&#42;0.33)+0.33)/(1.5+0.75)=32.5%.

-In addition, the **[!UICONTROL Non-deliverables and bounces]** built-in report, available from the Reports section of ths home page, displays information about the addresses in quarantine, the types of error encountered, and a failure breakdown by domain.
+In addition, the **[!UICONTROL Non-deliverables and bounces]** built-in report, available from the **Reports** section of ths home page, displays information about the addresses in quarantine, the types of error encountered, and a failure breakdown by domain.
 You can filter data for a specific delivery, or customize this report as needed.

+Learn more about bounce addresses in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/metrics-for-deliverability/bounces.html)

 ### Quarantined email address {#quarantined-recipient}